Scratch building a Firefox in 1/300th scale

 In need of some TLC

 The model is looking in pretty bad shape after being in my painting box for a couple of years.
-Also I'm not happy with how it is and have decided to try a different approach to building it.
+Also I'm not happy with how it is turning out and have decided to try a different approach to building it (probably the reason why it was put to one side for a while).

 Reshaping the fuselage